 Weather Conditions and Average Temperature at Pangong Lake

 The weather conditions at Pangong lake vary according to the season.
 The best weather conditions are during the summer months i.e March to May.

-During summer months, the temperature at Pangong Tso varies between 8°C and 30°C. In the winter months, temperatures can drop to as low as -14°C. During monsoons, the weather conditions of Pangong lake remain slightly humid.
+During the summer months, the temperature at Pangong Tso varies between 8°C and 30°C. In the winter months, temperatures can drop to as low as -14°C. During monsoons, the weather conditions of Pangong lake remain slightly humid.

 Leh via Chang La or from Nubra Valley via Shyok Villages and Tangste.